scrameri/Umweltbiologie/README.md

 # Welcome to the Praktikum Umweltbiologie - Ecological Genetics

-This is the `R` [tutorial](https://github.com/scrameri/Umweltbiologie/blob/master/Tutorials.ipynb) for the [practical Umweltbiologie](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=149905&semkez=2021S&ansicht=KATALOGDATEN&lang=de), implemented as a [Jupyter notebook](https://jupyter.org/). **To start the interactive session, klick on the link [open in collab](https://colab.research.google.com/github/scrameri/Umweltbiologie/blob/master/Tutorials.ipynb)** and **install the required packages** (takes some time).
+This is the `R` tutorial for the [practical Umweltbiologie](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=149905&semkez=2021S&ansicht=KATALOGDATEN&lang=de), implemented as a [Jupyter notebook](https://jupyter.org/). **To start the interactive session, klick on the link [open in collab](https://colab.research.google.com/github/scrameri/Umweltbiologie/blob/master/Tutorials.ipynb)** and **install the required packages** (takes some time).
+If your browser warns you about execution of this code, you can verify [here](https://github.com/scrameri/Umweltbiologie/blob/master/Tutorials.ipynb)  that it doesn't do anything dangerous.

 It *briefly* introduces the following topics based on *applied* examples with real data:
 * reproducibility in science